Yeshua -- Jesus -- Melech HaMoshiach -- The Transfiguration

 Bridge: From “Melech HaMoshiach” to the Promised Land

-The question of who Melech HaMoshiach truly is cannot remain abstract, because the identity of the King determines the destiny of the Kingdom — and therefore the meaning of the Promised Land itself.
-In Judaism, the Messiah’s arrival marks the moment when Israel’s covenant inheritance is fully restored; in Messianic faith, Yeshua’s kingship means that the restoration has already begun, and the land promise is being drawn into a larger, renewed covenant that embraces both Israel and the nations.
-The Promised Land is not merely a geopolitical possession but a stage upon which the Messiah reveals God’s faithfulness, justice, and hospitality.
-Thus the debate over the Messiah’s identity becomes inseparable from the question of how the land is to be understood, inhabited, and shared under the reign of the true King.
+The identity of the Messiah determines the destiny of the Kingdom — and therefore the meaning of the Promised Land itself.
+In Judaism, the Messiah’s arrival marks the moment when Israel’s covenant inheritance is fully restored; in Messianic faith, Yeshua’s kingship means the restoration has already begun.

 Melech HaMoshiach and the Difference Between Ownership and Enjoyment of the Land